kdaily/aws-cli/proposals/pr-contrib-guide.md

 problem.
 In addition, there are also more maintainers available for validation and review of documentation changes.

-Feature requests need to be carefully assessed before taking on new potential technical debt.

 ### Q. Why do maintainers complete the pull request in the review phase once it becomes stale?

 ### Q. Why do we need a GitHub project Kanban board?

 Currently, all open issues in the AWS CLI GitHub repository are visible to the community on the issues tab.
-We use GitHub issue labels to group related issues together, and users can use these labels in issue searches and filters.
-However, there is no way to for users to see the bigger picture of the different stages of the contribution process.
+We use GitHub issue labels to group related issues together, The labels can be used to search and filter issues.
+However, there is no way to for users to see the all of the stages of the contribution process or how issues transition through it.
+A user would need to use predefined searches to see which issues are in each stage and could only look at one stage at a time.
+A Kanban board is a natural tool to display this information, and a GitHub project board implements this using GitHub issues.
+Lanes in the Kanban board map naturally to the stages of the contribution process.

 ## Appendix
 ### Changes not available for contribution